susom/OnCore-Integration/README.md

     9. Study Site

 ### Using a project template for new REDCap projects
-When new REDCap projects are created which intend to use the OnCore linkage, we encourage users to create the project using an OnCore template project.
+New REDCap projects, which intend to use the OnCore linkage, are created, users are encouraged to create the project using an OnCore template project.
 The template project should include all required fields needed to push data to OnCore.
-The Stanford OnCore Template xml file is provided in the EM if your institution would like to use it as a starting point.
+The Stanford OnCore Template xml file is provided in the EM if other institutions would like to use it as a starting point.
 This template project can be modified based on each institution's particular OnCore setup.

 ![TemplateProject](assets/images/use_template.png)